-Notwithstanding the number of complaints, none of the fourteen complaints investigated under the Council's formal Complaints Procedure were deemed to be justified and also none of the five escalated to Stage 2 (investigated by a senior council officer unconnected with the Planning Department).
+Notwithstanding the number of complaints, none of the four complaints investigated under the Council's formal Complaints Procedure were deemed to be justified as was the single one escalated to Stage 2 (investigated by a senior council officer unconnected with the Planning Department).
 In addition, none were considered appropriate to be investigated by the Public Service Ombudsman.

 As far as enforcement of planning control is concerned, there is often a misunderstanding within the community about the scope for enforcement action by a planning authority or an appreciation of the length of time it takes to remedy a breach of planning control.
 The team will continue to engage with our communities to ensure there is improved dialogue and clearer understanding of both the justification for action and the speed it takes.
-This ties in with Action 2 of the Action Plan.
+This ties in with Action 4) of the Action Plan (see Section 6.5 below).

-We received seventeen recorded compliments over 2022/23.
+We received twenty-four recorded compliments over 2023/24.

-2015 2016/ 2017/ 2018/19 2019/20 2020/21 2021/ 2022/

-/16 17 18 22 23

-Number of 5 5 4 14 13 21 18 14

-Stage 1 formal

-complaints

-received

-Number of 2 2 1 4 2 2 6 5

-Stage 2 formal

-complaints

-investigations

-received

-Number of 0 0 0 3 2 2 0 0

-Stage 2 uphe upheld upheld partially elements partially upheld

-complaints ld upheld of the upheld

-upheld or complaint

-partially partially

-upheld upheld

-Number of 0 0 1 0 0 0 0 0

-Ombudsman upheld

-complaints

-upheld or

-partially

-upheld

-Number of 2 9 2 6 6 4 4 17

-compliments

-received
+2016/ 2017/ 2018/19 2019/20 2020/21 2021/ 2022/ 2023/ 17 18 22 23 24 Number of Stage 1 formal complaints received 5 4 14 13 21 18 14 4 Number of Stage 2 formal complaints 2 1 4 2 2 6 5 1 investigations received No of Stage 2 complaints upheld or partially upheld 0 0 3 partially upheld 2 elements of the complaint partially upheld 2 partially upheld 0 0 0 No of Ombudsman complaints upheld or partially upheld 0 1 upheld 0 0 0 0 0 0 No of compliments received 9 2 6 6 4 4 17 24

 5.2 Quality customer service continues to be a service and organisation priority so the momentum and desire to improve remain.
-We aim to introduce a new feedback form (online) for customers to engage with us during the next reporting period.
+We are introducing a new feedback form (online) for customers to engage with us in respect of our pre-application advice service.